Access to Care

 Several California laws are in place to help ensure that you can access the care you need.

 Timely Access to Care

 California law protects your ability to get timely care through your health plan.
 Health plans must have enough in-network providers in an area in order to provide timely care.

 Most health plans are required to meet the following time-based standards:

 - You can expect to see a primary care doctor within 10 business days and a specialist within 15 business days (these times are shorter if you need urgent care).

 - You can reach a qualified health professional by phone 24 hours a day, 7 days a week.
 If you need a call returned, you can expect a call within 30 minutes of leaving a message.

-- Learn more about the protections that most health plan members have for getting timely access to care.
-View this timely access webpage or this fact sheet on timely access from the Department of Managed Health Care.
+Learn more about the protections that most health plan members have for getting timely access to care.
+View this timely access webpage courtesy of the Department of Managed Health Care.

 Services in Your Language

 If your first language is not English, your health plan usually must give you assistance in your language at no additional cost.
 If you use sign language, you have the right to a sign language interpreter.
 You have the right to this assistance when you need to explain your health problem to your doctor, or when you need to understand your health problem, treatment choices, and important written information.